 The directors of the Company are elected at each annual general meeting and hold office until the next annual general meeting or until such person otherwise ceases to be a director.
-The seven (7) nominees for election as directors of the Company are current directors and consist of: Patrick F.N.
-Anderson, Kenneth A. Armstrong, Donald R. Njegovan, John F.G.
-McGloin, Stephen Gatley, Tony Trahar, and Samantha Hoe-Richardson.
-The shareholders will be asked to pass an ordinary resolution to set the number of directors of the Company at seven (7) for the next year, subject to any increases permitted by the Company's Bylaws.
+The eight (8) nominees for election as directors of the Company are current directors and consist of: Lodewyk Daniel Turvey, Patrick F.N.
+Anderson, Kenneth A. Armstrong, John F.G.
+McGloin, Stephen Gatley, Anthony Trahar, Samantha Hoe-Richardson and James Whiteside.
+Donald R. Njegovan, a current director of the Company, will not be standing for re-election.
+The shareholders will be asked to pass an ordinary resolution to set the number of directors of the Company at eight (8) for the next year, subject to any increases permitted by the Company's Bylaws.

-To be effective, each of the resolutions setting the number of directors of the Company at seven (7) and the election of the nominees listed below must be approved by not less than a majority of the votes cast by the holders of the Company's shares, present or by proxy, at the virtual Meeting.
-In the absence of instructions to the contrary, Management Proxyholders named in the enclosed Proxy will vote FOR the setting of the number of directors of the Company at seven (7) and FOR the election of the nominees listed below.
+To be effective, each of the resolutions setting the number of directors of the Company at eight (8) and the election of the nominees listed below must be approved by not less than a majority of the votes cast by the holders of the Company's shares, present or by proxy, at the virtual Meeting.
+In the absence of instructions to the contrary, Management Proxyholders named in the enclosed Proxy will vote FOR the setting of the number of directors of the Company at eight (8) and FOR the election of the nominees listed below.